 Abstract

-Alterations of genome-wide DNA methylation is the hallmark of human cancers and was demonstrated to be early event of tumorigenesis.
-However, the DNA methylation changes during the normal to low-grade and high-grade adenoma have not been fully exploited.
-In this study, we applied Illumina methylation 450K microarray to investigate the DNA methylation profiles for multi-stage colorectal samples including normal, low-grade and high grade adenoma to identify early diagnostic biomarkers for colorectal cancer.
-We found the significant patterns of genome-wide hypo-methylation and significant hyper-methylation biomarkers to reflect disease progression.
-Pathway analysis identified that nervous system is significantly associated with adenoma development.
-We also demonstrated that hyper-methylated different methylated sites (DMSs) has a better discrimination than the hypo-methylation patterns.
-Integration analysis based on the largest colorectal cancer methylation dataset revealed that DNA methylation in the promoter of ADHFE1 is a potential diagnostic biomarker for colorectal adenoma and cancer (SEN=0.96, SPE=0.95, AUC=0.97).
+DNA methylation abnormal is the hallmark of human cancers and was demonstrated to be most promising biomarker for early diagnosis to human cancers.
+However, majority of DNA methylation biomarkers were identified by the hypothesis that early differential methylation regions (DMRs) are maintained and could be detected in all stage of cancers.
+In this study, we applied Illumina methylation 450K beadchip to identify colon cancer early diagnostic biomarkers based on pre-colorectal cancer samples including low-grade and high-grade adenoma.
+(N=xxx) and xxx CpG loci were identified to be hyper-methylated in the low-risk adenoma and high-risk adenoma stage, respectively.
+Pathway analysis identified that nervous system is significantly associated with early adenoma development.
+Together with GEO and TCGA dataset (N=xx), integration analysis revealed that DNA methylation in the promoter of ADHFE1 is a most potential diagnostic biomarker for colorectal adenoma and cancer (SEN=0.96, SPE=0.95, AUC=0.97).

 Background